 The High Point University Master of Education in Elementary Education program builds on the most current body of knowledge of best practice relevant to teaching grades K-6.

 The program is designed for candidates who have a baccalaureate teaching license or who will receive a teaching license before the end of the first term of graduate enrollment.
-The program requires comprehensive examinations, 36 hours (i.e., professional core, instruction courses, a capstone thesis or product of learning, and a literacy or STEM infused practicum experience).
+The program requires comprehensive examinations and 36 hours including professional core/instruction courses, a capstone thesis or product of learning, and a practicum experience.

 The School of Education offers the B.A. to M.Ed.
 Program in Elementary Education which allows advanced undergraduate students majoring in elementary education to enroll in three graduate level courses during their final year of study.
 Upon completion of the initial license and degree program in elementary education, these candidates may enroll and complete the M.Ed. program in Elementary Education during the summer and fifth year of their program at High Point University.